 Landlords & Personal Data

-Review the GDPR provisions, if you choose a lawful basis for processing, then you will need to document your rationale for your actions or inactions.
+Review the GDPR provisions; if you choose a lawful basis for processing, you will need to document your rationale for your actions or inactions.

 To process personal information, landlords must have a “lawful basis” to process the data.

-Landlords who store, use, or delete tenants personal information (such as name, email, telephone, etc.) using an electronic device (mobile phone, computer, etc.), then they should be registered with the ICO.
+Landlords who store, use, or delete tenants’ personal information (such as name, email, telephone, etc.) using an electronic device (mobile phone, computer, etc.) should be registered with the ICO.

 Documenting Processing Activities

 One of the essential first steps to complying with GDPR is to document processing activities.
-By doing this, you will be able to establish what personal information you hold, who it is shared with and how long it is retained.
+Doing this will establish what personal information you hold, who it is shared with, and how long it is retained.